custom-app/ngx-customapp-sdk/README.md

 - JWT and authorization headers management, refreshing jwt before opening sockets and before each request.
 - Sync JWT between different packages.
 Prohibit concurrent refreshes.
 - Login, logout functions and account management in the context of authorization.
-- A support for changing accounts back and forth (Admin can login as client and login back to admin).
+- A support for changing accounts back and forth (Admin can log in as client and login back to admin).
-- A Support for receiving account info both inside a websocket life cycle and outside of it.
+- A Support for receiving account info both inside a websocket life cycle and outside it.
 - Access management (access guards).
 - A Forms framework.
 - Sync for difference in server time.
 Support setting time delta after auth, after socket auth or even with dedicated request.